-The PVC leather is the more toxic version of pleathers.
-Medical experts have linked PVC to the cause of many chronic ailments7.
+PVC leather is the more toxic version of pleathers.
+Medical experts have linked PVC to the cause of many chronic ailments6.
 These include cancer, infertility, heart and liver diseases, type II diabetes, CNS, developmental disorders, and several respiratory disorders.
-Neither PU and PVC leather biodegrade.
+Neither PU nor PVC leather biodegrade.

-Some of the common natural vegan leather materials are mushroom, apple, cork, waxed cotton, and pineapple leather.
+Some of the common natural vegan leather plant-based materials are mushroom, apple, cork, waxed cotton, and pineapple leather.
 Innovators in Mexico are even using the cactus plant to make cactus leather.
 The major difference in their production processes is the raw materials that manufacturers use.
 The techniques of processing the raw materials also differ to provide sustainable leather alternatives.

-It may sound surprising that apples can be turned into leathers.
+It may sound surprising that apples can be turned into leather.
 You may be wondering which part of an apple the producers use for leather.
 It is primarily the apple peel.
 We get apple leather from recycled apple peels or apple cores.
-This leather is like a by-product of other major goods made from apples, such as juices or apple pie.
+The resulting vegan leather fabric is like a by-product of other major goods made from apples, such as juices or apple pies.
 Apple leather shares the same environmentally friendly features as leathers made from mushrooms.

 Cork leather is another vegan material.
 People get it from cork oak trees.
 We can find these trees in the Mediterranean, Portugal specifically.
 Farmers harvest cork from cork oaks with a process that involves shaving away the bark.
 An advantage of cork leather is that this process enhances the cork oak tree’s regeneration processes.
 That means cork leathers increase afforestation which improves rather than degrades the eco-system.